enkidevs/curriculum/lua/roblox-studio/properties-i/intro-to-scripting-properties.md

 For instance, we can use scripting to adjust the size, texture, or even position of an object right away or after a specific condition.

-> Throughout the properties workout, we'll by working with a **part** within the Workspace.
+> Throughout the properties workout, we'll be working with a **part** within the Workspace.

 > 💬 What are some ways we can use dynamic properties to create some obstacles?